-Yields on bonds are often expressed by yield to maturity, which is the annual rate of return expected on a bond if you purchased the bond at the current market price and held it until the maturity date.
-The yield to maturity will vary with the price of the bond.
-As the bond price goes up, yield to maturity goes down and vice versa.
+Yields on bonds are often expressed by yield to maturity, (YTM) which is the annual rate of return expected on a bond if you purchased the bond at the current market price and held it until the maturity date.
+The YTM will vary with the price of the bond.
+As the bond price goes up, YTM goes down and vice versa.

-The yield to maturity is different to the coupon described above, as unlike the coupon, for fixed rate bonds the yield to maturity changes throughout the life of the bond.
+The YTM is different to the coupon described above, as unlike the coupon, for fixed rate bonds the YTM changes throughout the life of the bond.
+A yield curve is formed by plotting the YTM across different maturity periods.
 As the bond nears maturity date its price becomes closer to, then equal to, its face value plus the final coupon.